On normal subgroups of the braided Thompson groups: Normal subgroups over

 The point of all this terminology is a useful criterion to determine if a character is in $\Sigma^1(G)$:

-\begin{lemma}[Survivors dominating generators] \cite[Lemma~1.9]{koban14} Let $G$ be a group and $\chi$ a character of $G$.
+\begin{cit}[Survivors dominating generators] \cite[Lemma~1.9]{koban15} Let $G$ be a group and $\chi$ a character of $G$.
 Suppose there are sets $I,J\subseteq G$ such that $I$ generates $G$, every element of $J$ survives under $\chi$, $J$ dominates $I$, and $C(J)$ is connected.
-Then $[\chi]\in\Sigma^1(G)$. \end{lemma}
+Then $[\chi]\in\Sigma^1(G)$. \end{cit}

-We will also make use of the following standard result, cf.~\cite[Lemma~1.3]{koban14}:
+We will also make use of the following standard result, cf.~\cite[Lemma~1.3]{koban15}: